 Regional Hosting Considerations

-Don't overlook regional hosting providers.
-UK agencies should consider local hosts for better support and data sovereignty.
-Many countries have excellent WordPress hosts that outperform international providers.
+Do not ignore regional providers.
+UK agencies should look local for stronger support and data sovereignty.
+Many countries have standout WordPress hosts that beat the big internationals.

 Our UK WordPress hosting guide covers the best regional providers for agencies serving British clients.